A craftsman home is a highly sought after type of house. Lots of people who go house shopping look for a place with character.

 A Craftsman is often a two-story home but can be a bungalow.
 So, to sum it up, you can have three types: a bungalow, a Craftsman, and a Craftsman bungalow.

-Craftsman-style homes first began appearing in the late 1800s to early 1900s in several styles with the advent of the Arts and Crafts Movement.
-They gained popularity like wildfire because people were ready to put mass production behind them in favor of homes with character and durability.
+Craftsman-style homes began appearing in the late 1800s to early 1900s in several styles with the advent of the Arts and Crafts Movement.
+They gained popularity because people were ready to put mass production behind them in favor of homes with character and durability.
 Moreover, the arts and crafts style fits the bill perfectly.

 At the same time, many wanted to move away from the cluttered look of Victorian architecture.
 The craftsman movement was fresh and new, and so people took to the craftsman style to fill the void.
 The simple, clear-cut lines of the home’s exterior walls were a refreshing change from all the Victorian frills.